tesselode/boxer/readme.md

 Boxer
 =====

-**Boxer** is a library for arranging and drawing shapes in LÖVE.
-It's best used for positioning rectangular objects, such as images and text.
+**Boxer** is a library for arranging and drawing graphics in LÖVE.
 It also handles mouse events, making it a good base for UI work.

 Table of contents
 -----------------